 - Dragon Jobs - Employers post full-time positions, part-time positions and internships here.

 - Career Fairs - Fairs are held on campus twice a year.
-Industry specific career fairs for Engineering and Law are also held each year.
+Industry specific career and school fairs for Engineering and Law are also held each year.

 - Employer Information Sessions - Employers come to campus and use these sessions as a pre-screening tool.
 Students can ask questions, network and get direction on their job search.

 - Career Counseling - Individual counseling and guidance can help you explore career paths and job search strategies.
-Call 215-895-2185 to schedule an appointment with a career counselor.
-Students in the College of Nursing and Health Professions and the School of Public Health call 215-762-7577.
+Call 215.895.2185 to schedule an appointment with a career counselor.
+Students in the College of Nursing and Health Professions and the Dornsife School of Public Health call 215.762.7577.

 - Co-op Coordinators - Steinbright staff members can help navigate the co-op process and provide advice as you conduct your job search.
 They are assigned by major to co-op students and work with the employers who hire these students.

-- ES&Ps - This is an archive of student evaluations of their co-op jobs.
+- Employment Summary and Planner Archives (ES&P) - This is a collection of student evaluations of their co-op jobs.
 It can only be viewed by students with co-op concentrations.
-Review the companies and information to determine which ones may be a good fit for you (access the archive through DrexelOne).
+Review the companies and information to determine which ones may be a good fit for you.
+You may access the ES&P archives through DrexelOne.